-The waterfront, Town Hall, Millennium Square, Trinity Centre and the rest of Leeds’ public squares and spaces are completely unrecognisable for two nights every year, lit up by projections, installations and performances by artists from the UK and all over the world.
+The waterfront, Town Hall, Millennium Square, Trinity Centre and the rest of Leeds’ public squares and spaces are transformed for two nights every year, lit up by spectacular projections, installations and performances by artists from the UK and all over the world.
 Many of the artworks are interactive, responding to your touch and voice to change shape or illuminate, making the experience even more immersive.

 Get ready to lose yourself amongst the crowd and be captivated by the wealth of entertainment on offer, from dancers and jugglers to drummers and acrobats – all kitted out in fluorescent outfits.
 Giant puppets march through the crowds and tightrope walkers balance overhead.
 The night markets stay open till late so you can enjoy food and drink throughout the night.